YuLunHsu0912/Portfolio/03 System_Programming/README.md

 The work is coupled with the course System programming in NTU csie.
 ## Auction system
+We have  implemented an auction system which handles a number of auctions simultaneously.

 ## Mak pre-order system
 The csieMask system is composed of read and write servers, both can access a file preorderRecord that records infomation of consumer's order.
 When a server gets a request from clients, it will response according to the content of the file.
 A read server can tell the client how many masks can be ordered.
 A write server can modify the file to record the orders.